On this page:

 Definitions

-Electoral Act - Pt 1, s4.
+Electoral Act - Part 1, section 4.

 - Electoral advertisement: An advertisement containing electoral matter.